EndometriosisHysterectomy and endometriosis

 Specific GnRH Agonists

 GnRH agonists include the implant goserelin (Zoladex), a monthly injection of leuprolide (Lupron, Depot, generic), the nasal spray nafarelin (Synarel), and most recently elagolix (Orilissa).

 Common side effects (which can be severe in some women) include menopause-like symptoms, including hot flashes, night sweats, vaginal dryness, weight change, and depression.
 The side effects vary in intensity depending on the GnRH agonist.
 They may be more intense with leuprolide and persist after the drug has been stopped.

 The most important concern is possible osteoporosis from estrogen loss.
-To help protect the bones, doctors prescribe "add-back therapy," with a supplement of combination estrogen-progestin.
-Because of estrogen loss side effects, doctors generally recommend that women not take GnRH agonists for more than 6 months.
+To help protect the bones, doctors may prescribe "add-back therapy," with a supplement of combination estrogen-progestin.
+Because of estrogen loss side effects, doctors generally recommend that women not take GnRH agonists alone for more than 6 months.
 If add-back therapy is prescribed, the GnRH agonist may be prescribed for a longer period.